colemarkham/remote-launch/README.md

 application into your Docker container.
 For boot2docker, that means you need to first share your files into the VirtualBox VM.
 That means using a boot2docker image that supports the folder sharing in the VirtualBox Guest Additions.
 Google around to find instructions on how to set that up.
+I have /Users mounted as /Users in the VM which is what they generally recommend and for good reason.
 Then from there, you share your folders into the Docker container by specifying volumes.
 More on that in a minute.